saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ## Research Question 1

-In the below code I have filtered the original data with the state name and aggregate the whole data based to get an average time taken for completing the HFS process.
+In the below code, I have filtered the original data with the state name and aggregate the whole data based to get an average time taken for completing the HFS process.

-In the Below code I have build a model to see if it have better confidence in between the attributes in the data frame or not tried to get a predict value for over all data for Iowa
+In the Below code, I have built a model to see if it have a better confidence in between the attributes in the data frame or not tried to get a predict value for over all data for Iowa

 ### Iowa